 Reviews That Actually Matter

 Reviews are getting a pretty bad rap lately because a lot of companies are basing them off of some pretty ancient practices.
 Transparent goals create a work environment in which everyone knows exactly what is expected from them, why and when.
 This makes tailored reviews a reality.
-Employees aren’t just one of many in the review process, they are an individual with individual goals, successes and issues.
-Custom reviews allow employers and employee to set better goals together.
+Employees aren’t just one of many in the review process, they are an individual with individual goals, successes, and issues.
+Custom reviews allow employers and employees to set better goals together.

-Did you know that the right performance management system can help you improve productivity in all of these ways.
+Did you know that the right performance management system can help you improve productivity in all of these ways?
 We can help you reward, track, set goals, create effective reviews, manage your project timelines and identify the slackers.
 If you didn’t know that performance management software did all that and more, you’re not alone.
 Most people don’t know the possibilities of what the right software can do for their organization.
 See for yourself and click here for a demo.

 As a Marketing and Event Manager, Meredith coordinates best-practice content and brand-awareness events for ClearCompany.
 With her career in HR tech, Meredith works closely with HR practitioners and is passionate about providing them with the tools and information they need to succeed.